-Millipedes pass the winter primarily as adults and lay their eggs in the soil in the spring.
+Millipedes pass the winter primarily as adults and lay their eggs in moist organic material in the spring.
 Individuals may live for several years.
 Millipedes are attracted to dark, cool, moist environments that are rich in organic matter such as compost piles, heavily mulched shrub or flower beds (Figure 3), rotting logs, or the soil under logs and stones.
 They usually go unnoticed because they live in these relatively hidden habitats.
 Millipedes are scavengers, feeding primarily on decomposing vegetation, but occasionally they will damage soft-stemmed plants in gardens.
-Major nuisance problems usually occur when the conditions become too hot and dry and the millipedes move to find moisture, or else when it's too wet and water-saturated soils force them to the surface and higher ground where they often end up on concrete slabs, foundations and siding.
+Major nuisance problems usually occur when the conditions become too hot and dry and the millipedes move in search of moisture.
+Large numbers of them may congregate in wet areas such as around in-ground swimming pools where they may crawl (and fall) into the water (Figure 4).
+Extremely wet conditions where soils become water-saturated will also force them to the surface and higher ground where they often end up on concrete slabs, foundations and siding.
 Millipedes may also migrate in the fall, presumably in search of overwintering sites.
 All of these activities result in millipedes invading crawl spaces, basements and other areas of buildings.
-Common points of entry include door thresholds (especially at the base of sliding glass doors, garage doors), expansion joints, and through the voids of concrete block walls (Figure 4).
+Common points of entry include door thresholds (especially at the base of sliding glass doors, garage doors), expansion joints, and through the voids of concrete block walls (Figure 5).
 Frequent indoor sightings of these pests usually means that there are large numbers breeding outdoors in the lawn, or beneath mulch, leaf litter or debris close to the foundation.
 Millipedes do not survive indoors for more than a few days (more likely just a few hours) unless they can find suitable moist conditions.

 Pesticides are typically a short-term solution to a long-term problem.
 Emphasis should be placed first on reducing conditions and access points favorable to millipede invasions.